baudisgroup/AM_process2.0/README.md

 ### Docker

-Before running, make sure you have modified the `nextflow.config` file.
+Before running, make sure you have modified the `nextflow.config` file and docker engine is running on your computer.

 ```
 cd <workdir>